 There’s a memorable scene in The Sopranos in which Tony vents his frustrations about ‘The Happy Wanderer’.
 Tony hates those people, the kind who refuse to see the world in a cynical light and instead walk around whistling with a clear conscience and a stupid smile on their face.
 John Candy’s irrepressible Del Griffith — the unlikely hero of John Hughes’ greatest movie — is the personification of ‘The Happy Wanderer’, a man who accepts the burdens of modern-day life with impervious good cheer.
 A far cry from the denizens of America’s billion-footed beast, Del is kind, helpful and sincere.
 With him, what you see is what you get.

-Steve’s Martin’s Neal Page also hates those people, the kind whose every word comes straight out of the good citizen manual.
+Steve’s Martin’s Neal Page also hates those people, the kind whose every word comes straight out of the good citizens handbook.
 Worlds apart from the cheery, blue-collar Griffith, he works in the shark-infested waters of big city advertising and resents having to spend time away from his family.
 Page relies on sharp-toothed cynicism to get him through the days.
-He believes that his ability to criticise insulates him from becoming as trite and predictable as someone like Griffith, but in the end the two of them have much in common.
+In his mind, his keen eye for criticism insulates him from becoming as trite and predictable as someone like Griffith, but in the end the two of them have much in common.
 They simply have different ways of coping.

 The director also plays a vital role in that chemistry.
 Hughes’ most inspired move was to tap into the real-life personalities of the film’s stars.
 Essentially, the two actors play themselves, and the characters and relationships are much richer for it.
 Hughes, a man renown for understanding his cast and utilizing their real-life strengths and weaknesses, is essential in allowing Martin and Candy to reach their full potential.
 In reality, Martin was that neurotic, semi-patronising rebel with a killer streak, and Neal allows him to let rip unreservedly.
 He is heartless, cynical, utterly free from restraint, but we love him for it.
 He says the things we’re afraid to.